In the last section, we discussed three types of phobias which result in anxiety. They were simple phobias; blood-injury phobias; and illness phobias.

 Those with panic disorder have, at times, been found to be more sensitive to caffeine than the average beverage drinker.
 One of the more concerning side effects is sleeplessness.
 Disturbing the circadian rhythms through caffeine usage will often cause a spike in anxiety attacks.
 Nancy, a 21 year old client of mine, had been a chronic coffee drinker since the age of 15.
 However, it wasn’t until she was 19 that she began to notice that the jitteriness she had become used to had intensified.
 After entering college, the panic attacks only increased.

-When I asked Nancy about her coffee drinking habits, she stated, "On average, I drink about four cups a day of coffee.
+When I asked Nancy about her coffee drinking habits, she stated, "On average, I drink about four cups of coffee a day.
 It keeps me going well into the night."
 I suggested that Nancy slowly decrease her intake of caffeine until she was taking none at all.
-To do this, Nancy first reduced the amount of cups she drank everyday.
+To do this, Nancy first reduced the amount of cups she drank every day.
 Eventually, Nancy began to drink tea in substitute for coffee and finally, she found that with a good night’s rest, she didn’t need any caffeine at all.
 Her sleep rhythms stabilized and her panic attacks became less and less frequent.

 The second common substance abuse is illicit drugs.
 The most common drug that panic disorder clients take is marijuana.
 Clients who experiment with marijuana or cannabis may suffer from short-lived, acute anxiety states, which may reach an intensity equal to that of a panic attack.
 Other negative psychological side effects have been found in clients who frequently use amphetamines.